Ballard Berkeley

 Ballard Blascheck (6 August 1904 – 16 January 1988), known professionally as Ballard Berkeley, (Note: Berkeley is pronounced "bark-lee".) was an English actor of stage and screen.
-He is best remembered for playing Major Gowen in the British television sitcom Fawlty Towers.
+He is best remembered for playing Major Gowen in the British television sitcom Fawlty Towers (1975 and 1979).

 Life and career

 The son of Joseph and Beatrice Blascheck, he was born in Royal Tunbridge Wells, Kent.
 He married Dorothy Long in Liverpool in January 1929.
 During the 1930s, he performed regularly in the so-called "quota quickies".
 One of his earliest roles was as the heroic lead in the 1937 film The Last Adventurers.

 He served as a special constable with the Metropolitan Police during the Second World War, witnessing the Blitz at first hand, including the bombing of the Café de Paris nightclub.
 For his service, he received the Defence Medal and the Special Constabulary Long Service Medal.

 He appeared in the film In Which We Serve (1942) and in the Hitchcock film Stage Fright (1950).
 He featured as Detective Inspector Berkeley in two episodes of Edgar Lustgarten's drama series, Scotland Yard: "Person Unknown" (1956), and "Bullet from the Past" (1957).

-Berkeley is best known for the role of bumbling Major Gowen in the BBC TV comedy Fawlty Towers, and a similar role in the legal drama The Main Chance (1969).
+Berkeley is best known for the role of bumbling Major Gowen (retired) in the BBC TV comedy Fawlty Towers, and a similar role in the legal drama The Main Chance (1969).
 He portrayed another retired military man (Colonel Freddie Danby) in BBC Radio 4's The Archers, taking over the role from Norman Shelley.